Understanding Accessibility Review in Learning Environments

 How thorough does the review need to be?

-Rapid assessment — key barriers identified efficiently for prioritization
+Rapid assessment — key barriers identified efficiently for prioritisation

 Comprehensive audit — full WCAG, UDL, and user-centered evaluation